vic-ma/howtodismantle.github.io/_posts/2024-10-09-ByeBye-Paper-Going-paperless-with-Peakboard-and-Woutex-e-Ink-Displays.md

 After having installed and configured the Woutex extension, we can use functions that send data to the display or reset the display.
 The first parameter is always the display ID---a number that corresponds to the barcode on the display.

 To send data to the display, we use the `ChangeContent` function.
-We pass in a JSON string with the following fields:
+Besides the display ID, we pass in a JSON string with the following fields:
-1. The name of the template (as defined in the backend of the Woutex server)
+1. The name of the template (as defined in the backend of the Woutex server).
 2. Values for all the variables in the template.
 In our case, these are things like order number and customer number.

 Here's an example of a JSON string we'd send: